 Libraries like Nx go a step further to develop tooling on top of the framework for monorepos, build-caching, and automation.
 Angular's structured releases help the community build impressive tooling that can be maintained and updated as the framework changes.

 Angular was designed for mobile from the ground up.
-Aside from limited processing power, mobile devices have other features and limitations that separate them from traditional computers.
-Touch interfaces, limited screen real estate and mobile hardware have all been considered in Angular.
+Aside from limited processing power, mobile devices have other features and limitations separate from traditional computers.
+Touch interfaces, little screen real estate, and mobile hardware have all been considered in Angular.

 Desktop computers will also see dramatic improvements in performance and responsiveness.

-Angular, like React and other modern frameworks, can leverage performance gains by rendering HTML on the server or even in a web worker.
-Depending on application/site design this isomorphic rendering can make a user's experience feel even more instantaneous.
+Like React and other modern frameworks, Angular can leverage performance gains by rendering HTML on the server or even in a web worker.
+Depending on application/site design, this isomorphic rendering can make a user's experience feel even more instantaneous.

 The first iteration of AngularJS provided web programmers with a highly flexible framework for developing applications.
-This was a dramatic shift for many web programmers, and while that framework was helpful, it became evident that it was often too flexible.
-Over time, best practices evolved, and a community-driven structure was endorsed.
+While that framework was helpful, it became evident that it was often too relaxed.
+As best practices evolved, the community developed a structure that became overwhelmingly endorsed.

 Note that "Transitional Architecture" refers to a style of Angular.js application written in a way that mimics Angular's component style, but with controllers and directives instead of TypeScript classes.

 Old School AngularJS